publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1255a.md

         (1) __To whom may be made__

-        The Attorney General shall provide that applications for adjustment of status under subsection (a) of this section may be filed—
+        The Attorney General shall provide that applications for adjustment of status under subsection (a) may be filed—

             (A) with the Attorney General, or